adivardi/ConveyorBeltSimulator/README.md

 Objects also have elasticity.

 ### State Estimation
-In addition to simulation the conveyor belt, we provide a state estimation of the objects using a Kalman Filter.
+In addition to simulation the conveyor belt, we provide a state estimation of the objects using an Extended Kalman Filter.
 Using pykalman, each object is associated with a Kalman Filter that estimates its centroid's position.
 At each timestep, after the objects moved by the simulation, an observation of their position is taken.
 The observation is corrupted using additive Gaussian noise.

 The object's position is then estimated using the KF.
 The prediction step is done using the ideal conveyor's speed, and the correction step using the noisy observation.